Hakan Demir (politician)

 Hakan Demir (born 16 November 1984) is a German politician of the Social Democratic Party (SPD) who was elected as a Member of the Bundestag for the constituency of Berlin-Neukölln in 2021 federal election.

-Life
+Early life and education

 Demir was born in Çorum, Turkey.
 He spent his childhood in Krefeld on the Lower Rhine.
 He studied political science, philosophy and business administration in Trier and spent a year abroad in Istanbul.
 Demir moved to Berlin-Neukölln in 2012 because of his girlfriend at the time.
 He was co-editor of the magazine MiGAZIN.

 Political career

 Demir joined the SPD in 2010.
 He worked in the parliamentary office of SPD member of parliament Karamba Diaby from Halle (Saale).
 In a member poll in the run-up to the 2021 Bundestag election, Demir won the direct candidacy in the Neukölln constituency with 51.95% to 45.18% against fellow candidate Tim Renner.
 Although the latter had been considered the favourite of Berlin SPD lead candidate Franziska Giffey and Neukölln district mayor Martin Hikel.
 He subsequently won the Bundestag election against Andreas Audretsch from Bündnis 90/Die Grünen.
 He thus entered the Bundestag as Neukölln's representative.

 In parliament, Demir has been serving on the Committee on Internal Affairs.
 Since 8 July 2022, he has also been a member of the 1st Committee of Inquiry of the 20th parliamentary term of the German Bundestag.

 Demir is co-chair of the state working group on migration and diversity in Berlin.
 He is a member of the state executive committee of the SPD Berlin.
 He is also the department chair of Department 1 of the SPD Neukölln, Rixdorf, and a member of ver.di.

 Within his parliamentary group, Demir belongs to the Parliamentary Left, a left-wing movement.

 In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Demir was part of the SPD delegation in the working group on cultural affairs and media, led by Christiane Schenderlein, Volker Ullrich and Carsten Brosda.